devsandroses/treasure-game/README.md

 # treasure-game
-"Find the buried treasure" game I created using JavaScript and showcasing my ability to use event handlers
+"Find the buried beach treasure" game I created using JavaScript and showcasing my ability to use event handlers.